+4.1.4 Stock Assessemnt

-4.4 BCO 5 (Southland)
+BCO 5 Stock Assessment (Southland)

 The first fully quantitative stock assessment for blue cod in BCO 5 was carried out in 2013 (Haist et al 2013).
-A custom-built length-based model, which used Bayesian estimation, was fitted separately to data from Statistical Areas 025, 027, and 030.
-A second stock assessment was completed in 2019, but it switched to an age-based Bayesian model and the assessment was conducted using NIWA's CASAL2 assessment package (Doonan 2020).
+A custom-built length-based model using Bayesian estimation was fitted separately to data from Statistical Areas 025, 027, and 030.
+A second stock assessment was completed in 2019 as an age-based Bayesian model and the assessment was conducted using NIWA's CASAL2 assessment package (Doonan 2020).
 Again, the model was fitted separately to data from Statistical Areas 025, 027, and 030.